VSI Archive Backup System for OpenVMS Installation Guide

 The OpenVMS Alpha account that will be used to run the GUI should have the PGFLQUO account quota set to 200,000.
 Correspondingly, the system pagefile should contain enough space to handle the large pgflquo value.
 The account should also have a WSQUOTA value of at least 10,000.
 The sysgen parameter WSMAX should be 10,000 or higher.
 The system should also have a minimum of 128 meg of RAM, with a higher amount recommended.

-To use the MDMS GUI on OpenVMS Alpha/I64 systems, use the following commands:
+To use the MDMS GUI, use the following commands:

 $ SET DISPLAY/CREATE/NODE=node_name/TRANSPORT=transport